 For a full look at Burg Eltz elopement photos, check out this blog here.

 Arriving at Burg Eltz means driving a distance from Frankfurt, or Koblenz Germany.
 From Frankfurt, it is a 2 hour drive through the countryside, so it is in a way pretty remote from any other notable locations!
 If you travel to Burg Eltz, it is the only thing in the area.
-Unlike Schloss Neuschwanstein, Burg Eltz is not surrounded by mountains or other travel destinations, so you really must want to see THIS castle and this castle only in order to make the trip.
+Unlike Schloss Neuschwanstein, Burg Eltz is not surrounded by mountains or other travel destinations.
+You really must want to see THIS castle, and this castle only, in order to make the trip.

 Parking at the castle is plentiful (here is the location on Google maps), and it’s only a 15 minute walk down a steep paved road to the castle bridge.